Nibezak/payflow-package/docs/core/reference/taxation.md

 Sometimes the standard tax calculations aren't enough, and you may want to implement your own logic, perhaps connecting to a Tax service such as TaxJar.

-Lunar allows you to implement your own tax driver, check the [Extending Lunar](/core/extending/taxation) section for more information.
+Payflow allows you to implement your own tax driver, check the [Extending Payflow](/core/extending/taxation) section for more information.